 (4) In this section —

-“corporation’s transmission business” means that part of the corporation’s (or any subsidiary’s) business and operations involved in the granting of access to the capacity of the corporation’s DBNGP system to transport gas, and the maintenance and provision of the capability of that system to transport gas.
+corporation’s transmission business means that part of the corporation’s (or any subsidiary’s) business and operations involved in the granting of access to the capacity of the corporation’s DBNGP system to transport gas, and the maintenance and provision of the capability of that system to transport gas.

 20. Modification of certain assigned rights